victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

         UnsafeReference(std::vector<Pixel>& buffer) : m_buffer(buffer) {}

         // I would like it to be a free-function rather than a member function,
-        // to lower the chance that the Intellisence will provide a disservice
+        // to lower the chance that Intellisence will provide a disservice
-        // to the developer slipping an unsafe getter by auto-suggestions.
+        // to the developer by slipping an unsafe getter by auto-suggestions.
-        // it's good to require a fair attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
+        // it's good to require a fair bit of attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
     };